Jamsu The Flawless Foundation in Korean Makeup

 If you know anything about Korean beauty, you must know that perfect skin is the epitome of attractiveness here.
 Out of the many standards searched by society, one of the biggest ones might lay on the skin; beautiful, flawless and preferably snow-white skin is often desired.
-Of course, not everyone is blesses with beautiful skin to begin with, but for those who are not a flawless foundation application can be key to reach this engraved beauty standard.
+Of course, not everyone is blessed with beautiful skin, to begin with, but for those who are not, a flawless foundation application can be key to reach this engraved beauty standard.

 Base make up becomes the pillar for beauty on the whole face, which can be quite a challenging quest with Korea´s extreme weather conditions.
-Even for those few blessed ones, let alone for the ones facing some challenges, specially on this extreme cold winter weather, so drying and harmful to the skin.
+Even for those few blessed ones, let alone for the ones facing some challenges, especially on this extremely cold winter weather, so drying and harmful to the skin.

 If you are coming across these problems, let me introduce you a very helpful tip; “잠수 Jamsu”.
 A word which directly translates into diving and consists in exactly what you could imagine from this name; “dipping” your face into water with the purpose of helping set your make up.